 Samantha Batko, Director of the Homelessness Research Institute, leads the research arm of the Alliance.
 In that role, she authors and oversees the publication of reports and research briefs as well as co-chairs the Alliance’s Research Council.
 Prior to this position, Samantha focused on crafting policy and identifying promising programs that end homelessness for unaccompanied youth and young parents as a member of the Alliance’s policy team.
 Samantha also served as the Alliance’s lead staff person on issues affecting survivors of domestic violence.
 She has previous experience helping state and local governments, communities, and nonprofits design and implement rapid re-housing/Housing First systems and programs.
 Samantha joined the Alliance in February 2006 after graduating from Virginia Tech with a B.S. in Psychology.

-Emanuel Cavallaro is a Communications Associate at the National Alliance to End Homelessness.
+Emanuel Cavallaro is a Communications Associate at the Alliance.
 In that role, he is responsible for social media, media relations and helps determine the Alliance’s overall messaging strategy.
 He graduated from the University of Dayton with BA in Journalism/Communications and minor in Political Science and has a background in print journalism.
 His articles and photographs have appeared in the Dayton Daily News, the Springfield News-Sun and the Dayton City Paper.
 He also has done public relations work for his alma mater, the University of Dayton, as well as event organizing, fundraising and public relations for a nonprofit arts organization that he and his friends started in his home town of Dayton, OH, The Dayton Circus Creative Collective.

 Julie Klein is the Assistant to the President and Policy Outreach Associate at the Alliance.
 In her role as assistant, she provides administrative, scheduling, and secretarial support to the Alliance’s President, Nan Roman.
 In her role as Policy Outreach Associate, Julie assists the Policy Outreach Coordinator in mobilizing advocates to advance policy priorities around preventing and ending homelessness.
 Julie also contributes to online advocacy newsletters and advocacy-related publications and assists in coordinating the activities of the Alliance’s Leadership Council.
 Prior to joining the Alliance, she interned with various nonprofits, including the Sixth Street Shelter in Allentown, PA.
 Julie also completed an honors thesis on perceptions of homelessness and researched housing policies at Muhlenberg College, where she graduated with a Bachelor’s in Psychology and Political Science.